learnstats/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-### Imputed values have modified the mean and median
+#### Imputed values have modified the median (making it same as mean) but mean is the same as before.
+The method of imputing does not impact the estimate of the total number of daily steps.

+##

 ## Differences in activity patterns between weekdays and weekends